 - Audiovox Communications Corp.
 Audiovox Communication Corp., or ACC, is an 80%-owned subsidiary of Audiovox Corporation.
 Toshiba Corporation, or Toshiba, owns the remaining 20% of ACC.
 The ACC shares that we own include 7.5 class B shares of ACC that we acquired from Toshiba prior to our entering into the asset purchase agreement on June 11, 2004.
 Concurrently with the closing of the asset purchase agreement, we will acquire all of Toshiba's remaining shares in ACC pursuant to the stock purchase agreement between us and Toshiba.
 These transactions with Toshiba are described below under "Proposal 2-The Sale of the Wireless Business-Agreements With Toshiba."
 As a result of these transactions, at and after the closing of the sale of our wireless business, we will own 100% of ACC.
+After the completion of the asset sale, ACC will not conduct any ongoing operations and will only hold those assets and liabilities that were excluded from the asset sale.
 ACC's principal executive offices are located at 555 Wireless Boulevard, Hauppauge, New York 11788.
 The telephone number of ACC's principal executive offices (631) 233-3300. - Quintex Mobile Communications Corporation; Audiovox Communications Canada Co.
 Quintex Mobile Communications Corp., or Quintex, and Audiovox Communications Canada, or ACCC, are each wholly-owned subsidiaries of ACC.
 Quintex's principal executive offices are located at 525 Wireless Boulevard, Hauppauge, New York 11788.
 The telephone number of Quintex's principal executive offices is (631) 952-4800.
 ACCC's principal executive offices are located at 5155 Spectrum Way, UNITF #5, Mississauga, Ontario, LIW 5AI.
-The telephone number of ACCC's principal executive offices is (905) 712-9299. - UTStarcom, Inc., or UTStarcom, designs, manufactures and sells telecommunications equipment and products and provides services associated with their operation.
+The telephone number of ACCC's principal executive offices is (905) 712-9299. - UTStarcom, Inc. UTStarcom, Inc., or UTStarcom, designs, manufactures and sells telecommunications equipment and products and provides services associated with their operation.
 UTStarcom's products are deployed and installed mainly by telecommunications wireless and wireline service providers.
 UTStarcom provides an extensive range of products for transportation of voice, data and video traffic for service providers around the world.
 UTStarcom's business is conducted globally in China, Japan, India, the Central and Latin American region, North America, the European, Middle Eastern and African region and southeastern and northern Asia.
 Historically, substantially all of UTStarcom's sales have been to service providers in China.
-UTStarcom's principal executive offices are located at 1275 Harbor

-Bay Parkway, Alameda, California 94502.
+UTStarcom's principal executive offices are located at 1275 Harbor Bay Parkway, Alameda, California 94502.
 The telephone number of UTStarcom's principal executive offices is (510) 864-8800.

-• UTStarcom Canada Company.
+UTStarcom Canada Company.
 UTStarcom Canada Company, or UTStarcom Canada, is a wholly-owned subsidiary of UTStarcom.
 UTStarcom Canada's principal executive offices are located at Suite 900, 1959 Upper Water Street, Halifax, Nova Scotia, Canada B3J 3N2.
 The telephone number of UTStarcom Canada's principal executive offices is (902) 420-3200.